DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Method

-\textbf{Inter-Part Synchronization.} After intra-part alignment, we propagate context across parts to encourage globally consistent assembly in two complementary ways: (i) direct message passing among all part latents to share global context, and (ii) relational guidance from persistent global tokens $\mathbf{S}^{\text{glb}}$ that encode inter-part predicates (e.g., \texttt{support}, \texttt{attach}, \texttt{symmetry}, \texttt{articulation}).
+\textbf{Inter-Part Synchronization.} After intra-part alignment, we propagate context across parts to encourage globally consistent assembly.
+This is done in two complementary ways: (i) direct message passing among all part latents to share global context, and (ii) relational guidance from persistent global tokens $\mathbf{S}^{\text{glb}}$ that encode inter-part predicates (\eg, \texttt{support}, \texttt{attach}, \texttt{symmetry}, \texttt{articulation}).
 Finally, we update $\mathbf{S}^{\text{glb}}$ via bottom-up grounding from the current part latents, refining the relational plan based on synthesized geometric and appearance evidence.
-Concretely,\looseness-1
+Concretely,

 where $\mathrm{Pool}(\cdot)$ aggregates each part's latent sequences into a compact summary for bottom-up grounding.
-Here, $\mathbf{S}^{\text{glb}}$ is updated deterministically as a planner state that remains available as a fixed relational condition at every timestep.
+Note that $\mathbf{S}^{\text{glb}}$ is not a diffusion variable, but rather is updated deterministically as a planner state that remains available as a fixed relational condition at every timestep.

 \textbf{Optimization.} Training proceeds in two phases.
 In the first phase, we optimize diffusion objectives for both 3D and 2D DPLs under semantic conditioning from RSLs.
 For timesteps $t\!\sim\!\mathcal{U}\{1,\dots,T\}$ and noise $\varepsilon\!\sim\!\mathcal{N}(0,I)$, the per-part diffusion losses are: